-If you’ve been invited for interview, you’ll have a better chance of securing the post if you’re fully prepared.
+If you’ve been invited for interview, you’ll have a better chance of getting the job if you’re prepared.

-If you’re a disabled person and you meet all the essential criteria for the role, you'll be guaranteed an interview.
+If you’re a disabled person and you meet all the criteria for the role, you'll get an interview.
 The only exception to this is where there are internal applicants who are at risk of redundancy who have to be considered first.

 Before your interview